IllinoisLegalAidOnline/website-docs/docs/source/dhi_summary_nextsteps.rst

   * Matches on any metadata
   * Is not tagged to any general information terms

 An icon, the title, description, and problem type are displayed in each card.
 A heart to favorite the resource is also visible.
+Resources are ordered:

+.. note:: Resources are ordered using an algorithm that ranks most narrowly tailored to least tailored.
+Resrouces pinned as sticky at top of lists will appear first.

 .. note:: If the user is not logged in, pressing the heart will launch the sign up modal.

-.. note:: How are these ordered?